FIFTY NIFTY UNITED STATES

 November 26, 2014

+My daughter and I made some vanilla extract again this year.
+We'll be giving these bottles away at Christmas time.
 Last time I made vanilla extract I purchased beans from Beanilla, I really wanted the Mexican vanilla beans at the time but they were all sold out so I bought the Madagascar beans instead.
-I found that I really loved the way the vanilla turned out so I ordered the same this year.
+I found that I really loved the way the vanilla turned out so I ordered the...

 Read More